-The perfect espresso shot is a combination of techniques, skills, intuition and coffee grinding and roast type.
+A perfect espresso shot is the combination of techniques, skills, intuition and good coffee.
 As a home barista, you first need to perfect your own espresso recipe.
-Starting from there, you can tweak the recipe for other people, some would like a lungo, some prefer the ristretto, while others will prefer a cafe Americano.
+Starting from there, you can tweak the recipe.
+Some people prefer a lungo, other prefer the ristretto, while others will prefer a cafe Americano.

 - Grind size

-Grind size is very important, too coarse and you will get no crema, too fine and the espresso machine will not be able to force the water through the grinds.
-You can adjust the tamping, (more tamping for coarser grind), to compensate for the grind, but it’s not advisable.
+The correct grinding size is critical for espresso brewing.
+Grind too coarse and you will get no crema.
+On the other hand, if you grind too fine, the espresso machine will not be able to force the water through the grinds.

 - Water Temperature

 Preheat your machine before pulling a shot.
 Pull a blank shot, to warm up the pipes, the portafilter, and the cup.
 If you have a fully automatic machine, make sure you choose the correct temperature.
-Play with the temperature, water too hot might destroy the more delicate coffee accents.
+Play with the temperature: if water is too hot, it might destroy the delicate coffee accents.

 - The Brewing Pressure

-The minimum pressure for a great espresso is 15 bar.
-If your machine is not capable of achieving that pressure, your shot will be poor.
+The pressure for a great espresso is 9 bar.
+If your machine is not capable of achieving that pressure, your shot will be average.